 More than 140,000 people have been displaced by the latest violence, according to the United Nations High Commissioner for Refugees, the U.N. refugee agency, on top of those already forced from their homes by previous rounds of fighting in the volatile region.

-African leaders who convened in Uganda over the weekend demanded that the M23 group withdraw from Goma as a condition of initiating negotiations.
-The Great Lakes region leaders called on the rebels to "stop all war activities" and "stop talk of overthrowing an elected government."
+African leaders who convened in neighboring Uganda over the weekend released a statement demanding that the M23 group withdraw at least 20 kilometers (12 miles) north of Goma as a condition of initiating negotiations.
+The Great Lakes region leaders called on the rebels to “stop all war activities,” and “stop talk of overthrowing an elected government.”